-After extensive research of the current literature on mindsets, Gottfredson (2020) combined four independent sets of mindsets with decades of positive research outcomes.
+After extensive research of the current literature on mindsets, Gottfredson (2020) combined four independent sets of mindsets that exhibited decades of positive research outcomes.
 These mindsets are fixed/growth mindsets, closed/open mindsets, prevention/promotion mindsets, and inward/outward mindsets.
 Together, these mindsets present a focused way of thinking, learning, and behaving for greater success in life, work, and leadership.
 Gottfredson's Success Mindsets Assessment is freely available.
 Aptly alluded to by the title, each set of mindsets operates on a continuum from negative to positive.
-Gottfredson labels the positive mindsets "Success Mindsets," as research results support these as "the keys to unlocking greater success in...life, work, and leadership," (2020, p.
-38).
+Gottfredson (2020) labels the positive mindsets "Success Mindsets," as prior research supports these as essential for greater success in life, both personally and professionally.